Can God redeem my sexuality?

 And I want to rejoice with you when you've made the decision to obey God and trust Him in this final frontier of your heart.

-Dear sister, I love you.
-I want freedom for you, and I want an amazing life-long marriage for you.
+Dear sister, I’m praying freedom over you right now.
+I want an amazing life-long marriage for you.
 Please, consider this plea I'm making and the humility in which I confess my own skeletons.
 Pray about this and let God speak to your heart.

 *Disclosure: Priska Jordan is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
-In other words, it is of no extra cost to you but I get a small commission from it.
+In other words, it’s no extra cost to you but I get a small commission from it.

 Cover photo by Marissa Nicole Photography.